blinpete/vue-dragondrop/notes.md

 ### extra features and fixes

-- [ ] add on-sort transitions (its not as easy, maybe its not worth such efforts)
+- [ ] add on-sort transitions (but maybe its not worth such efforts)
 - [ ] try to simulate behaviour as if the pointer was in the helper's center (it looks better)

 ### important

-- [ ] check global variables (vendorPrefix, manager, ...) minimize them to make this project easy-importable
 - [ ] scroll X only if pointer within Y-bounds of a container and vice versa
 - [ ] don't scroll containers and window simultaneously (window is first)
 - [ ] add the step `resizeHelper` after `moveHelperToGhost`